 As a therapist, Frankl was “concerned with the potential meaning inherent and dormant in all the single situations one has to face throughout his or her life,” rather than trying to understand the meaning of a life as a whole.
 He was not suggesting there is no meaning to an entire human life, but that this final meaning depends “on whether or not the potential meaning of every single situation has been actualized …” In other words: “the perception of meaning … boils down to becoming aware of a possibility against the background of reality or … becoming aware of what can be done about a given situation.”

 But how do we find meaning in our lives?
 Frankl reiterates that there are three main sources of meaning in life: 1) creating a work or doing a deed; 2) experiencing something or encountering someone (as in love); and 3) transcending, learning, and finding meaning from the inevitable suffering which we will experience.
-Frankl also argues that we can find meaning despite the tragic triad of suffering, guilt, and death.
+Thus, Frankl argues, we can find meaning despite the tragic triad of suffering, guilt, and death.

-As for death, the ephemeral nature of life should remind us how we are dying every moment, and thus should make good use of our time.
+As for death, the ephemeral nature of life should remind that we are dying every moment, and therefore we should make good use of our time.
 This leads to Frankl’s imperative: “Live as if you were living for the second time and had acted as wrongly the first time as you are about to act now.”
-In other words, live your life as if you were getting a second chance to correct all the mistakes you made in your first life.
-Frankl’s ruminations on the irreversibility of our lives always move me deeply:
+In other words, live your life as if you were getting a second chance to correct all the mistakes you made in your first life:

 … as soon as we have used an opportunity and have actualized a potential meaning, we have done so once and for all.
 We have rescued it into the past wherein it has been safely delivered and deposited.
 In the past, nothing is irretrievably lost, but rather, on the contrary, everything is irrevocably stored and treasured.
 To be sure, people tend to see only the stubble fields of transitoriness but overlook and forget the full granaries of the past into which they have brought the harvest of their lives: the deeds done, the loves loved, and last but not least, the sufferings they have gone through with courage and dignity.

-Surprisingly these considerations lead him to this profound thought about aging:
+Surprisingly these considerations lead him to a profound thought which provides a great tonic to those worried about time’s passing:

 From this one may see that there is no reason to pity old people.
 Instead, young people should envy them.
 It is true that the old have no opportunities, no possibilities in the future.
 But they have more than that.
 Instead of possibilities in the future, they have realities in the past—the potentialities they have actualized, the meanings they have fulfilled, the values they have realized—and nothing and nobody can ever remove these assets from the past.